 A portfolio helps you visualize how much progress you’ve made towards your goal of becoming a software developer.
 It also highlights your skills when you interview with employers.

 No college degree?
 You can still become a software engineer.
 A degree or diploma is certainly not a requirement.

 However, to land a job interview you’ll need something on your resume that documents your knowledge.
 This is where industry certifications come in.

 Before you begin your job search, try to add two or three industry certifications to your resume.
 Three certifications I highly recommend are:

 - Certified Java Programmer from Oracle, or its equivalent for another language;

-- Professional Scrum Developer Certification to prove you are Agile; and
+- Professional Scrum Master Certification to prove you are Agile; and

 - AWS Certified Associate to prove you understand the basics of cloud computing

 Google offers free certificates in the fields of e-commerce and data analytics which look great on a resume.